sambacha/foundry-cpd/README.md

 ## `foundry-toolchain` Action

 This GitHub Action installs [Foundry](https://github.com/foundry-rs/foundry), the blazing fast, portable and modular toolkit for Ethereum application development.
+It provides enhanced caching capabilities and gas snapshot tracking to improve your development workflow.

 ### Example workflow